orcasound/orcasite/CONTRIBUTING.md

 - [Apollo GraphQL](https://www.apollographql.com/docs/react/) - Javascript library for GraphQL

 ### Example codebases
-Some of these are convenient for reference
+Some of these are convenient for reference:

 - [Evercam](https://github.com/evercam/evercam-server/) - Good example of supervision trees